 Sometimes, no matter how careful you are in cutting, measuring, and placing peel and stick vinyl floor tile, you end up with a gap somewhere.
 Fortunately, there is a pretty easy way to fix gaps in vinyl tile or planks.

-This trick also works to disguise the edges if your floor turned out not to be perfectly flat and a little bit of a tile’s edge shows.
+This trick also works to disguise the edges if your floor turned out not to be perfectly flat and a little bit of a vinyl floor tile’s edge shows.

-Clean out any debris that’s inside the gap.
-If you just put the tiles down, there probably won’t be much.
+Clean out any debris that’s inside the gap with a broom, or better yet, a vacuum cleaner.
+If you just installed the flooring recently, there probably won’t be much.
 Also make sure your tiles stick down well.
-If you just put the tiles down, wait 24 hours for the adhesive to fully set up.
+If you installed the flooring within the last day, wait 24 hours for the adhesive to fully set up.